andrewpfunk/serverless-tutorial/README.md

 This tutorial will show how to:
 - Create a client-side web app using HTML and JavaScript, hosted on GitHub
-- Add serverless functions for database connectivity and deploy your app to Netlify
+- Add serverless functions for database connectivity and deploy the app to Netlify
-- Store your web app data in the cloud with Couchbase
+- Store the web app data in the cloud with Couchbase

 ## Part One: GitHub